top of page

 Conclusion: The True and Living Image

 The true image of God is not carved in stone, framed in art, or found solely in ancient texts.
 It is seen in Jesus Christ—the loving, gracious, approachable Savior who reveals the heart of the Father.
-Through His life, parables, and interactions, He dismantled cold legalism and showed a God of mercy and beauty.
+Through His life, His teachings, His parables, and His interactions with people, He dismantled cold legalism and revealed a God of mercy, beauty, and compassion.

 This is the glory of the gospel: the invisible God made visible in Christ, and through Christ, made visible again in those who follow Him.